VKapicyn/VKapicyn/README.md

 Hi, folks! 🙃

 My name is Vlad.
-I am a software developer and technology entrepreneur.
+I am a software engineer and tech entrepreneur.
-Now I work as a blockchain tech lead at [Super Protocol](http://superprotocol.com).
+I currently work as a blockchain tech lead at [Super Protocol](http://superprotocol.com).

 And here are some more of my projects:
-[nemem.app](https://nemem.appp) - learn new languages with pleasure
+[getlocus.io](https://getlocus.io/en) - Collaborate in an interactive online space
-[getlocus.io](https://getlocus.io/en) - collaborate in an interactive online space
+[nemem.app](https://nemem.appp) - Learn new languages with pleasure